-It is our policy to invite all of the members of our Board of Directors to attend our annual meeting of stockholders, but their attendance is not required.
-Only Mr. Tullman attended our last annual meeting.
+All members of our Board of Directors are invited to attend our annual meeting of stockholders.
+Their attendance, however, is not required.
+Last year, Mr. Tullman represented the Board at our meeting.

 MEETINGS AND COMMITTEES OF THE BOARD OF DIRECTORS